 We can then power down the Galaxy S8 and the boot up into Recovery Mode.
 If you’ve ever installed anything in TWRP before then this process will feel very familiar.
 We just want to tap on the Install button and then browse to where the Magisk ZIP file is located.
 Tap on the Magisk ZIP file and then swipe the white arrows to the right.
 This will start the installation process and it shouldn’t take more than a minute or two.
 You’ll even see the text in the logs telling you exactly what the mod is doing.

 When Magisk is installed on the Galaxy S8, you’ll see two buttons appear at the bottom of the screen.
 If you want to do anything else in TWRP right now, you can press the Home button and do that, but if you’re done then you can tap the Reboot System button just like I did in the video above.
 This will reboot the Galaxy S8 and take you right back into Android.
 If anything goes wrong and you get into a bootloop, then boot back into TWRP and flash that uninstaller ZIP file.

 Just like I showed in the video though, the process should work flawlessly and you should then see the Magisk Manager application in the App Drawer.
-Open it up and you’ll be prompted to go to the Play Store to update it.
-Once Magisk Manager has been updated, you can then open the application and you should see that Magisk is installed properly, and you have root on the Galaxy S8 thanks to MagiskSU.
+You can then open the Magisk Manager application to see that Magisk is installed properly, and you have root on the Galaxy S8 thanks to MagiskSU.
 You’re now done with the process and can install your root applications if you would like.